Studies in Art Education

 Agents who are subscribing on behalf of a customer, please contact agents@tandf.co.uk.

-The following resources are available through NAEA’s partnership with academic publisher Routledge/Taylor & Francis Group:
+The following resources are available through NAEA’s partnership with Taylor & Francis Group:

-• Digital Editions and Archives: Studies in Art Education is available in digital format as well as print, and can be accessed via iPhone, Android, Blackberry, and tablet devices.
+• Digital Editions and Archives: Studies in Art Education is available in digital and print formats.
 Studies subscribers receive free access to archived issues.
-The dynamic, user-friendly, digital format allows subscribers to read, search, and share online.

 • Enhancements include tracking of article interaction for authors, exposure at academic conferences, and marketing to wider library audiences and other archiving services.